 No peer-to-peer or distributed file sharing clients or servers are permitted on competition networks unless specifically authorized by the competition officials.
 Internet activity, where allowed, will be monitored and any team member caught viewing inappropriate or unauthorized content will be subject to disqualification and/or a penalty assigned to the appropriate team.
-This includes direct contact with outside sources through chat/email or any other public or non-public services including sites such as Facebook.
+This includes direct contact with outside sources through chat/email or any other public or non-public services including sites such as social media platforms.
 For the purposes of this competition inappropriate content includes pornography or explicit materials, pirated media files, sites containing key generators and pirated software, etc. If there are any questions or concerns during the competition about whether or not specific materials are unauthorized contact the Operations Team immediately.

 All network activity that takes place on the competition network may be logged and subject to release.
 The Operations Team is not responsible for the security of any information, including login credentials, which competitors place on the competition network.